FernandoRodriguezP/PV_Energy_Production_Forecast/README.md

 ## Summary

-This Final Project is a study about the forecast of energy production of a photovoltaic farm.
+This Final Degree Project is a study about the forecast of energy production of a photovoltaic farm.
 In order to carry out the simulation a farm has been chosen located in Monteroni di Lecce (Italy), whose nominal power is 960 kW.
 Different models based on neural networks have been developed as well as a mathematical model, with the goal of forecasting the energy produced in the photovoltaic farm with the least error.
 For the development of the neural networks has been necessary a large data base that collects diverse meteorological and technical parameters of the photovoltaic farm.